pgranger23/job_manager/README.md

 - `scripts`: Contains the scripts to be executed by the jobs at the various steps
 - `json`: Contains the json configuration files used to launch a set of jobs with a specific configuration.
 To be used with `utils/json_submit`

+## Production submission script
+The script `utils/chain-submit.sh` allows to send jobs for a whole simulation path can be defined in a yaml file.

 ## Generation steps

 The atmospherics sample generation is made in 4 steps: